balderdashy/sails-docs/concepts/Deployment/Scaling.md

 ### Notes

 > + You don't have to use Redis for your sessions-- you can actually use any Connect or Express-compatible session store.
 See [sails.config.session](sailsjs.com/documentation/reference/configuration/sails-config-session) for more information.
 > + Some hosted Redis providers (such as <a href="https://elements.heroku.com/addons/redistogo" target="_blank">Redis To Go</a>) set a <a href="https://redis.io/topics/clients#client-timeouts" target="_blank">timeout for idle connections</a>.
-In most cases you&rsquo;ll want to turn this off to avoid unexpected behavior in your app.
-Details on how to turn off the timoeout vary depending on provider (you may have to contact their support team).
+In most cases you'll want to turn this off to avoid unexpected behavior in your app.
+Details on how to turn off the timeout vary depending on provider (you may have to contact their support team).

 <docmeta name="displayName" value="Scaling">